-More than $1, but we keep our prices as low as we can!
+We go to great lengths to keep our prices as low as we can!
 Here’s the cost for day passes, punch passes and rentals and memberships too if you want to take a look at those.
 If you end up climbing with us a lot (which would be dope!) membership is a great value.

 I’m curious about 24hr access and PIF vs. M2M options and memberships in general where do I turn for answers?